RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Related Work

 Retrieval-Augmented Generation (RAG) has become a widely adopted framework for enhancing large language models (LLMs), especially in knowledge-intensive tasks.
 A standard RAG pipeline includes query formulation, corpus construction, retrieval, and answer generation.
 Prior work has sought improvements at each stage.

-For retrieval quality, Rewrite-Retrieve-Read~\citep{ma-etal-2023-query} rewrites queries to better match document style. $R^2AG$~\citep{ye-etal-2024-r2ag} uses a retrieval-aware encoder to highlight key signals, while Query2Doc~\citep{wang2023query2doc} expands queries into pseudo-documents to clarify intent.
-On the corpus side, GraphRAG~\citep{edge2024local} integrates knowledge graphs to support entity-centric reasoning.
+For retrieval quality, Rewrite-Retrieve-Read~\citep{ma-etal-2023-query} rewrites queries to better align with document style. $R^2AG$~\citep{ye-etal-2024-r2ag} uses a retrieval-aware encoder to highlight key signals, while Query2Doc~\citep{wang2023query2doc} expands queries into pseudo-documents to clarify intent.
+In terms of corpus construction, GraphRAG~\citep{edge2024local} integrates knowledge graphs to support entity-centric reasoning.
 To enhance retrieval precision, Reranking~\citep{wang-etal-2024-searching} and filtering techniques~\citep{wang2023learning, pickett2025betterragusingrelevant} further refine retrieved content.

 Beyond these enhancements, recent work has tackled more complex reasoning tasks through modular and agent-based RAG variants.
 Agentic RAG~\citep{singh2025agenticretrievalaugmentedgenerationsurvey} and RAG-Gym~\citep{xiong2025raggym} decompose tasks into subtasks handled by specialized agents or workflows.
 OPEN-RAG~\citep{islam-etal-2024-open} introduces agent-based decomposition and context selection, while RAT~\citep{wang2024rat} uses Chain-of-Thought prompting to support step-wise retrieval.